-Notice, Timothy's ministry is couched in military terminology.
-The word translated "charge" speaks of a "military assignment" - "orders from headquarters."
-The Christian life is a battleground not a playground.
+Notice, Paul couches Timothy's ministry in military terminology.
+The word translated "charge" speaks of a "combat assignment" - "orders from headquarters."

+The Christian life is a battleground, not a playground.

-We learn from these letters that Timothy a bit timid.
-He loved Jesus, but when met with resistance he tended to shrink back rather than rise up.
-Cower rather than power.
+We learn from these letters that Timothy is a bit timid.

+He loved Jesus, but when met with resistance, he tended to shrink back rather than rise up - cower rather than power.
 Here Paul supplies a needed reminder...

-Apparently, when God called Timothy to ministry He gave to Timothy a few personal, predictive promises.
+Apparently, when God called Timothy to ministry, He gave to him a few personal, predictive promises.

-Promises from God are powerful.
-They cast vision, and establish direction.
-They become anchors in the storm, reflectors in the dark, guideposts along the road.
+And promises from God are powerful.
+They cast vision and establish direction.
+They become anchors in the storm, reflectors in the dark, signs along the road.
 They fan the fire when you start to run out of steam.